Skip to content

 Annual and 5-year cost of internet service.

-Calculate the annual and 5-year cost of internet service including router rental and any one-off setup fees.
-Enter plan and see the result instantly.
+Calculate annual and 5-year cost of internet service including router rental and any one-off setup or installation fees.

 What this tool does